stevenchen3/druid-ftp-exporter/README.md

-# druid-ftp
+# Druid to FTP streaming

-Druid to FTP
+Convert Druid raw data to CSV and stream to FTP